0% balance transfer offers were hot back in the mid-2000s.

 How Does A Balance Transfer Work?

-The credit card issuers make it really easy for complete a balance transfer.
+The credit card issuers make it really easy to complete a balance transfer.

 If you are doing the balance transfer with an existing credit card you simply: